Etton, East Riding of Yorkshire

 Etton is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 4 mi north-west of Beverley town centre and 2 mi west of the village of Leconfield.
 1 mi to the south-east is Cherry Burton.
 To the west lie the hamlets of Kiplingcotes (3 mi away due west) and Gardham (1.5 mi to the south-west).
 South Dalton lies 1.5 miles to the north-west.

 The village itself lies to the west of the B1248 road in its own shallow dale.
 The village's buildings are almost entirely situated either side of Main Street.
-Along this street lie both the village pub and the parish church of St Mary, which is a Grade II* listed building.
+Along this street lie both the village pub and St Mary's Church, Etton, which is a Grade II* listed building.

 The civil parish is formed by the village of Etton and part of the hamlet of Kiplingcotes.

 According to the 2011 UK Census, Etton parish had a population of 277, a decrease on the 2001 UK Census figure of 285.

 The name Etton derives from the Old English Eatatūn meaning 'Eata's settlement'.

 Etton is significant as the 1584 birthplace of Rev John Lothropp, founder of Barnstable, Massachusetts.
 Thomas Carling, who emigrated from Etton to Canada in 1818, used 'a recipe from his native Yorkshire' to found the Carling Brewery in 1840.

 Etton is also home to the Holderness Hunt, whose kennels are located on the south-east of the village.